Agile strategy avoids ‘death by mistaken identity’

 Beyond strategy – death by mistaken identity

-When you think about it, The Tudor Ice Company had a lot going for them as potential adopters of refrigeration.
+When you think about it, The Tudor Ice Company were very well positioned to adopt and exploit refrigeration.
 They had an established international market for ice and a very strong existing customer base.
 They had the international transport and logistics network needed to service and extend that market.
 All they would have had to do was phase in machine-made ice as harvested ice gradually became less competitive.

 Beyond strategy – it’s not what you’re selling that matters, it’s what your customers are buying